Planetary gravitational forces and the triggering of earthquakes

 4. From theory to probabilistic prediction

+The EqForecast model, by combining astronomical dynamics and fault physics, makes it possible to identify critical time windows for seismic triggering.
 Using calculations based on planetary orbits and the relative variation of the resulting gravitational force, EqForecast identifies the exact moments when this force, being particularly stable or unstable, can result in seismic triggering.

-Thus, it is not simply a probabilistic prediction, but a deterministic approach based on the Galilean experimental method: through long cycles of repeated observations, the model has identified a precise law that links specific astronomical configurations with past seismic events, thus enabling it to predict, with high reliability, the time windows in which the seismic risk is concretely greater than the historical average.
+Thus, it is not simply a probabilistic prediction, but a deterministic approach based on the Galilean experimental method: through long cycles of repeated observations, The model identified a stable statistical relationship linking specific astronomical configurations with past seismic events, thus enabling it to predict, with high reliability, the time windows in which the seismic risk is concretely greater than the historical average.
+The system can be integrated with traditional seismological tools to strengthen monitoring and prevention in high-risk areas.

 See also: